The islands Elba, Capraia, Corsica and Sardinia are within sailing distance of Marina di Scarlino.

 After Napoleon was exiled to Elba in 1814, he made Portoferraio the capital of the island.
 Thanks to economic reformations he carried out, the city became profitable by shipping iron ore to the Italian mainland.

 The two villas where Napoleon lived, San Martino and Villa dei Mulini, can still be visited today.
-Check out the San Martino Villa video below to get an idea:

 The center of this old city is built around the harbour and the bars and authentic restaurants in the area will make your visit even better.